 of its total body weight).

-hummingbirds have very weak feet and use them
+they have very weak feet and use them mainly just

 The Hummingbird Range